Thailand

 In addition, the GPDPD provides Thailand with materials in Thai, such as the S3 Guideline on the Treatment of Methamphetamine-related Disorders.
 Rather than viewing users as criminals, the guideline recognises drug addiction as a chronic disease and harm reduction as a health-oriented treatment approach.
 Thus, the S3 Guideline provides a tool for implementing drug policies that put people first.

-Together with the Drug Control Authority of Thailand as well as the International Drug Policy Consortium (IDPC), the GPDPD is also working on a drug policy glossary in Thai.
+Together with the Drug Control Authority of Thailand and the International Drug Policy Consortium (IDPC), the GPDPD is also working on a drug policy glossary in Thai.
 The use of the glossary promotes non-discriminatory language in Thai drug policy.